stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 DeltaS_detect(m_F(k)) grows beyond any acceptable band
 ```

-and a nontrivial fraction of serious failures remain undetected even when the system’s performance on benchmarks looks strong.
+and a nontrivial fraction of serious failures remain undetected even when the system performance on benchmarks looks strong.

 2. Coverage invariants break down